 It is important to appreciate that resettlement is not a defined term.
 In some jurisdictions, resettlement is known as decanting.
 See Decanting a California Trust.

-In addition to a formal resettlement where all or some of the property subject to a trust is transferred to another trust pursuant to a deed of resettleemnt, a resettlement can occur where a trust is varied to such an extent that the orginal trust no longer exists.
+In addition to a formal resettlement where all or some of the property subject to a trust is transferred to another trust pursuant to a deed of resettlement, a resettlement can occur where a trust is varied to such an extent that the original trust no longer exists.
 See Variation of Trust.
 A resettlement can occur pursuant to a power of resettlement contained in the deed of trust or pursuant to the statutory power of advancement: Trustee Act, s 41.